facontidavide/Bonxai/README.md

 To insert values into a cell with coordinates x, y and z, use a `VoxelGrid::Accessor` object.
-In the next code sample, we will create a dense cube of cells with value 42:
+In the next code sample, we will create a dense cube of cells with the value 42:

 ```c++
 // Each cell will contain a `float` and it will have size 0.05